 You can use French fries, straight cut, chunky chips or even curly fries goes well too.
 Deep fry, bake or air fry the chips according to the packet instructions.

-If you love to try dried masala chips, you will definitely love our creation of Salt and Chilli Masala Chips too!
+If you love to try dried masala chips, you will definitely love our creation of Chilli Chips too!
 Crispy fried chips tossed with simple seasoning spice mix.

 More Delicious Indian Takeaway Recipes